 Headers Information

-The Header tabbed panel stores parameters related to the basic headering system including circuit separation (ie- the headering piping length between boreholes) and the headering pipe type and size.
-This can been seen in figure 11.7.
+The Header tabbed panel stores parameters related to the basic headering system including circuit separation (i.e.- the headering piping length between boreholes) and the headering pipe type and size.
+This can be seen in figure 11.7.